gogoncalves/system-collector-service/README.md

-# system-stats-collector-service
+# system--collector-service
-Projeto Java para extrair e fornecer métricas do sistema.
-O projeto utiliza as bibliotecas Looca e Oshi para coletar informações de desempenho, recursos de hardware e estatísticas relevantes.
+Java project to extract and provide system metrics.
+The project uses the Looca and Oshi libraries to collect performance information, hardware resources, and relevant statistics.